Floods and climate change go hand in hand.

 In 2019, there were 14 disasters that cost at least 1 billion dollars in the United States, and among them, four were major inland floods.
 Furthermore, there has been an increase in large disasters over time.
 In fact, there were 59 disasters in the U.S. totalling at least 1 billion dollars in damages during the 2000s versus 119 in the 2010s, which is more than double (Source).

-Climate change has contributed to an increase in the intensity and frequency of floods, along with hurricanes, heat waves, droughts, wildfires, dust storms, and tornadoes (see effects).
+Climate change has contributed to an increase in the intensity and frequency of floods.
+It will also worsen hurricanes, heat waves, droughts, wildfires, dust storms, and tornadoes (see effects).

 This is due to the fact that climate change entails changes in precipitation, along with temperature, wind patterns, atmospheric pressure, cloudiness, and humidity.